d-r/dot-nixos/README.md

-# System
+# .nixos

-My NixOS configuration, as a Flake.
+My NixOS system configuration and dotfiles, as a Flake.

-I would eventually like to put my Home Manager config for macOS in here as well.